advanced-system-design/asdf/README.md

 ## Usage

-The `foobar` packages provides the following classes:
+The `foobar` package provides the following classes:

 - `Foo`